Remembering Bayern Munich's 8-2 drubbing of Barcelona

-Bayern Munich face Barcelona on Matchday 1 of the UEFA Champions League group stage - the first time the sides have met since the German champions crushed the Catalans 8-2 just over a year ago.
+Bayern Munich face Barcelona again on Matchday 5 of the UEFA Champions League group stage - a game that stirs memories of the time the German champions crushed the Catalans 8-2 just over two years ago.

 Bayern had enjoyed themselves against Barcelona before, thumping them 7-0 on aggregate on the way to completing a Bundesliga, DFB Cup, and Champions League treble in 2012/13.
 A statement win in the 2019/20 quarter-finals seemed even more special, though, so bundesliga.com has taken a trip down memory lane…